Commodity Futures Trading Commission Rule 1.55

 Advantage does not conduct speculative proprietary trading.
 Advantage does maintain an immaterial margin requirement from time to time which represents open positions which hedge Advantage risk including currency exposure.
 This margin requirement represented .001% of Advantage aggregate margin requirement for futures customers and non-customers.

-* Ten clients represent at least 50% of the FCMs total funds held for futures customers.
+* Eleven clients represent at least 50% of the FCMs total funds held for futures customers.

-* Two clients represent at least 50% of the FCMs total funds held for 30.7 futures customers.
+* One client represent at least 50% of the FCMs total funds held for 30.7 futures customers.

 * Advantage does not enter into any principal over-the-counter transactions.